You might need to search for the best equipment financing companies that can help you finance capital investments.

-You’ll receive the equipment so you can use it.
-Then, when the equipment lease term ends, you’ll give the equipment back to the company from whom you’ve leased it.
+When the equipment lease term ends, you’ll give the equipment back to the company from whom you’ve leased it.

-Then, you might have the option of purchasing that exact piece of equipment or starting a new lease.
+You might have the option of purchasing that exact piece of equipment or starting a new lease.

 Ready To Purchase The Equipment You Need?